-I know many women who have the privilege of living in modern countries with sophisticated medical systems either will read what I’ve just written as a justification for every type of medical care or some might even deny that birth could be fraught with so much complexity.
+I know many women who have the privilege of living in modern countries with sophisticated medical systems either will read what I write as a justification for every type of medical care or some might even deny that birth could be fraught with so much complexity.

 It’s funny how we think of things really.
 If you take a 24 hour period of your life, do you think you are likely to die, become sick or injured?
 If you are in labour during that same 24 hours, are you or the baby likely to die, become sick or injured?
 The answer to these questions are very curious.
-In reality, childbirth is obviously more risky for any one woman or baby.
+In reality, childbirth is obviously more risky for some women or babies.
 So, a woman in labour is more likely to have a problem during labour then if that same woman wasn’t in labour.

-However, in the broader reality any woman or baby is less likely to die, get sick or be injured than the general population.
-In other words dieing in birth is extremely rare compared to how much illness, injury and death there is every day in the general population.
+However, in the broader reality, any woman or baby is less likely to die, get sick or be injured than the general population.
+In other words, dying in birth is extremely rare compared to how much illness, injury, and death there is every day in the general population.

 It does seem sensible childbirth has many risks.
-The purpose of both the medical model and natural birth model is to reduce or try to prevent some of those risks.
+The purpose of both the medical model (obstetricians) and the natural birth model (midwife) is to reduce or try to prevent some of those risks.
 They just do this differently.

 The medical model tries to prevent risks by taking birth away from women.
 It is profoundly easy to opt for a cesarean section rather than face any potential risks or even the naturally occurring pain in childbirth.
 It’s also easy to take medications for some pregnancy-related problems that could be dealt with very successfully through exercise and diet.